 What Happens to Your Customers After Bad Product Experiences

-A bad product experience—even a minor inconvenience or missing piece of functionality—can have a terrible snowball effect with customers.
+A bad product experience—even a minor inconvenience or missing piece of functionality—can have a terrible snowball effect on customers.

 First, it can lead to users having negative beliefs about your product.
 Then, those negative beliefs could affect how customers use the product, which can then lead to customers getting poor results from it.